In 1968, the Yali tribe of Papua New Guinea that practiced witchcraft and cannibalism killed two missionaries. Today, they hunger for the Word of God.

-Missionaries Stan Dale and Phil Masters started to reach the Yali tribe with the Gospel.
-In the 1960s, Dale visited the Yali to share the Gospel.
+Missionaries Stan Dale and Phil Masters started to reach people from various tribes with the Gospel in the 1960s.
 Along with the first Yali Christian, a man named Luliap Pahabol, Dale translated the New Testament book of Mark into Yali.
 It was the first step in a Yali Bible translation that took 30 years to complete, and which the Yali read today.

 In 1968, Dale, Masters, Pahabol and a group of porters from the nearby Dani tribe walked into Yali's territory to tell them about Jesus.
 The Yali threatened the group and told them they would kill them.
 The group left.
 Then the Yali pursued them to an open river beach, bent their bows and sent volleys of arrows into the missionaries and their porters.

 Masters and Dale stood on the beach, pulling out the arrows that wounded them until they died along with several members of the Dani tribe.
 The Yali ate their bodies, ground their bones into dust and scattered it to prevent the “resurrection” the missionaries had told them about in their earlier meeting.